 There’s also plenty of history to experience.
 The art deco State Theatre dates to 1934 and boasts a landmark neon marquee and vintage interior murals.
 Two blocks away, the McHenry Mansion, a grand 1883 Victorian, offers free guided tours, while the nearby McHenry Museum & Historical Society brings alive Modesto’s past in a stately library building constructed in 1912.

 Summer is definitely a special time of year in Modesto.
 Famed Star Wars director and producer George Lucas based the 1973 classic American Graffiti on his experiences growing up in Modesto.
-The movie was set here, and Modesto commemorates its starring role with June’s Graffiti Summer, a monthlong celebration of cars and cruising.
+The movie was set here, and Modesto commemorates its starring role with June’s Graffiti Summer, a monthlong celebration of cars and cruising typically held in June.
 For a different kind of local tradition, enjoy summer outdoor concerts by the Modesto Band of Stanislaus County (better known as MoBand) at the Mancini Bowl amphitheater in Graceada Park.
 The park was designed by John McLaren, the horticulturist who also created San Francisco’s Golden Gate Park.

 And speaking of nuts, the Modesto Nuts, a minor-league baseball team affiliated with the Seattle Mariners, plays at John Thurman Field, an intimate, historic ballpark that opened in 1955.

 Follow the Almond Blossom Cruise to see these Central Valley orchards in full flower